egandavidpatrick-del/AutoRegisterUpdater/README.md

 David Egan

 Sole Software Developer, Systems Designer, and Solutions Architect for the Auto Document Issue Register Updater (Case Study – Custom Utility Application)
+**Note:** The Auto Document Issue Register Updater software is not commercially availabe.
 <a href="https://www.linkedin.com/in/davidpatrickegan">LinkedIn</a>